 Apparently some people can have hyper reactions to fluoride.
 When it gets into your lymphatic system, it begins to clog it and can come out as acne along those pathways.
 This is most common around the mouth.
 If you go to her blog, you can see she had terrible acne around her mouth that looks like what people commonly assume is ‘hormonal acne’.

 Anyway, I would really encourage you to go to her blog, and check out her page on fluoride and acne and think about if this could be something that makes sense for you.
 She has a ton of resources including a quiz to see if fluoride could be causing your acne, and a completely FREE 70 page ebook on how to diagnose and cure acne caused by fluoride exposure.
-This girl is awesome.
+This lady is awesome.